 Considering the overall online shopping experience, 90% surveyed are influenced by convenient payment methods, 87% by quickly-completed transactions and 86% will return to a site offering low or no additional delivery chargers.
 Pricing, still an important consideration, was mentioned by 89% of respondents last year, compared to 85% this year.

 “This year’s research indicates that the overall online shopping experience – including convenience, security, good exchange policy, speedy transacting and so on – leads to purchasing decisions.
 This makes it clear that retailers must consider more than just the pricing of their products,” says Panaino.
+A good cash back website is also an advantage.

 The survey further reveals that the South African e-commerce industry is growing as only 24% of local online spend was on foreign shopping sites, down from 27% the previous year and 33% in 2012.